 Just how early ancient peoples were inking their bodies has been changed to an earlier date than originally believed after 5,000-year-old Egyptian mummies were discovered to have tattoos on their skin.

 In Appalachian culture a sure omen of death was something found in the pillows of those who were ill.
 It is a bizarre phenomenon known as feather crowns.

 It was the dark of night on Thanksgiving Day 1928, when three farmers stole into the house of another man located in York County's Rehmeyer's Hollow.
-They tortured and murdered Nelson Rehmeyer spurred by the belief that he had hexed them, all under the direction of a self-proclaimed witch who was steeped in the old Dutch mysticism known as Pow-Wows.
+They tortured and murdered Nelson Rehmeyer spurred by the belief that he was a witch doctor steeped in the old Dutch mysticism known as Pow-Wows.